 Tamalpais Preschool offers preschool and pre-kindergarten programs, based on the child's age and level of development.
 Each child is given many varied opportunities for working and learning through a play-based curriculum.
 Our curriculum is tailored to the interests of the children and evolves from teachers' observations of topics suggested by the children's spontaneous play.
 Weekly and monthly themes are the foundation for our presentation of learning tasks and creative activities for a range of developmental stages.

-School hours for our Preschool Program are 9:00am to 1:00pm; our Pre-K Program hours are 9:00am to 1:00pm.
-Download our 2016-2017 Preschool Rotation Schedule (for MWF, T/TH, and 5-Day Classes).
+School hours for our Preschool Program and Pre-K Program hours are 9:00am to 1:00pm.
+Children can attend Monday, Wednesday and Friday, or all five weekdays.

 The preschool classroom is a spacious playroom, divided into three learning areas, with a large outdoor yard and garden.
 The indoor space includes an Art Room for artistic and creative expression, a Library that includes children's access to our large collection of children's books, and tables for cognitive small-motor tasks and science exploration.
 The Library also includes a dramatic play center with dress-up costumes, furniture and housekeeping equipment.
 Our third indoor area is the Block Room, which includes small unit blocks and large hollow blocks for play.
 The space can provide more large motor activities such as music, body movement, musical instruments, dancing and the use of other movement equipment.